 To learn more about developing positive relationships with children, register for The Strengthening Families Program for Parents and Youth 10-14.
 It is a seven week program designed to reduce adolescent substance abuse and other problematic behaviors in youth ages 10 – 14 years.
 Youth benefit from attending the sessions by learning to: prepare for their teen years, communicate with their parents, deal with stress and peer pressure, and avoid alcohol and drug problems.
 Parents and caregivers enhance their parenting skills by: learning to set limits and show love, making house rules, encouraging good behavior, protecting their children from substance abuse, and learning to handle stress.

-For more information or to register for this fun, family oriented program, call Penn State Cooperative Extension at 963-6842 by May 25.
+For more information or to register for this fun, family oriented program, call Penn State Cooperative Extension at 963-6842.